 Ages Eligible For Study:

-- Adult patients, 18-55 years of age inclusive - Diagnosis of multiple sclerosis, in accordance with the revised McDonald criteria (2010) - At least 2 documented clinical attacks within the last 2 years prior to screening or one clinical attack in the years prior to screening (but not within 30 days prior to screening) - Neurologic stability for >/= 30 days prior to both screening and baseline - Expanded Disability Status Scale (EDSS) score 0 to 5.5 inclusive
+- Diagnosis of multiple sclerosis, in accordance with the revised McDonald criteria (2010) - At least 2 documented clinical attacks within the last 2 years prior to screening or one clinical attack in the years prior to screening (but not within 30 days prior to screening) - Neurologic stability for greater than or equal to (>/=) 30 days prior to both screening and baseline - Expanded Disability Status Scale (EDSS) score 0 to 5.5 inclusive